nicholaskim6/reddit-ticker-scraper/README.md

 -"query" input allows filtering at the API level, which can improve runtime dramatically.
 Common use-case is if interested only in a particular ticker.<br>

 # How to use
--Use manually from the main of "pushcraft_scraper.py"<br>
+Use manually from the main of "pushcraft_scraper.py"<br>
 -input desired fields<br>
 -leave "query" as an empty string if no filtering is desired<br>
 -leave bucketDuration as "None" if no bucketing is desired<br>
 -"main()" function returns the summary data and also automatically writes them to csvs<br>
 -"comment_module()" currently is run separately from the main() function<br>

--If wanting to aggregate data from multiple subreddits:<br>
+If wanting to aggregate data from multiple subreddits:<br>
   -make a list of your subreddits<br>
   -loop through and run main(), saving each output<br>
   -sort the outputs by ticker<br>
   -combine all the dataframes<br>

- -To integrate comment scraping:<br>
+ To integrate comment scraping:<br>
   -access the raw submission files in the "data" folder<br>
   -loop through the desired submissions and call the comment_module() on each url field<br>